HERVEY BAY VIRTUAL WHALEWATCH (GRADES 4-8)

 Hervey Bay Virtual Whalewatch provides a simulated whale watching experience complete with sights and sounds, expert narration, and interactive educational activities.
 The program experience will take approximately one hour, and can be utilised for whole-class instruction or individual student participation (each on their own devices).

-Hervey Bay Virtual Whalewatch will be available beginning July 2021.
+Hervey Bay Virtual Whalewatch is available now.

 Click here to request a program